Ali Al-Kourani: His teachers

-Researches
+Research

 Most of his research in hadiths is focused on Imam Mahdi, his appearance and the circumstances of the world before his coming.
-Over the recent years, he has been frequently interviewed in Shia communities for providing political analysis of Middle East developments in the light of End Time Hadiths.
-He believes that according to prophecies the recent events in Mid-East are prelude to appearance of Imam Mahdi.
-For example, he holds that creation of a group which closely resembles ISIS has been prophesied in Shia narrations, particularly in a hadith from Ali ibn Abi Talib.
-As for the utopian government of Mahdi, he stresses it will incomparable to existing governments of the world.
+In his last years, he was frequently interviewed in Shia communities for providing political analysis of Middle East developments in the light of End Time Hadiths.
+He believed that according to prophecies the recent events in the Mid-East are a prelude to Imam Mahdi's appearance.
+For example, he held that the creation of a group which closely resembles ISIS had been prophesied in Shia narrations, particularly in a hadith from Ali ibn Abi Talib.
+As for Mahdi's utopian government, he stressed that it would be incomparable to existing governments of the world.

 Books

-He has written many books, many of them listed below:
+He wrote many books, many of them listed below: